 Libraries are quiet learning environments.
 And today they include a myriad of computers, workstations and terminals that require power and data connectivity.
 In addition, circulation desks, research stations and seating desks require power and data ports to access modern technology.

-The quick-connect Gridd system goes together with ease.
+The quick-connect Gridd Low Profile Access Floor System goes together with ease.
 Open areas are installed at 1,000 square feet per day, per installer, and adjustable border components fill the gaps quickly without custom work or metal-cutting.
 ADA-compliant ramp components are only 16” long, taking up far less space than other raised floors.
 In new construction projects, the slab is suppressed to accommodate the floor – no ramps required and great flexibility from day one.